 (b) Part 15A applies to a proceeding in the Court under the Cross-Border Insolvency Act.

-(2) The other rules of the Court apply, to the extent that they are relevant and not inconsistent with these Rules —
+(2) The other rules of the Court apply, to the extent that they are relevant and not inconsistent with these rules —

-(a) to a proceeding in the Court under the Corporations Act, or the ASIC Act, that is commenced on or after the commencement of these Rules; and
+(a) to a proceeding in the Court under the Corporations Act, or the ASIC Act, that is commenced on or after the commencement of these rules; and

 (b) to a proceeding in the Court under the Cross-Border Insolvency Act that is commenced on or after the commencement of Part 15A.